burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 1. Start with an initial line equation
 2. Calculate how far you are from the expected value when you plug in a point, using the current m and b.
 3. Then slightly adjust m and b in the _direction_ which will get us _closer_ to the expected value
-4. Repeat steps 2 and 3 until a specified amount
+4. Repeat steps 2 and 3 for a specified amount (this is referred to as the epoch size)

 First, start off with a random set of m (this is often referred to as the weight because is has a scaling affect) and b (which is referred to as the bias because it will shift, or apply a bias, to our line).
 For simplisity sake, we can also start off with m and b equaling zero.